 John Cutfeet - Kitchenuhmaykoosib Inninuwug First Nation

-The College of Social and Applied Human Sciences is excited to present this event in support of the Kinross Chair in Environmental Governance.
+The College of Social and Applied Human Sciences together with the Department of Geography presented this event in support of the Kinross Chair in Environmental Governance.
 U of G and Kinross joined forces in 2008 in a new education and research network to promote responsible natural resource management.
-The panel event has limited seating so reserve your seat!